 If additional information is needed, hospital staff should ask for more transparent information, whether from Baby-Friendly USA or a knowledgeable and experienced consultant.
 Certainly, Baby-Friendly USA is committed to supporting hospitals in making this change, and others have been through the process before.
 (Including me.)
 There’s no reason to feel unclear.

 “We’ll never be able to …”

 This is a big one, and it includes any number of things: “We can’t get rid of pacifiers.”
 Or “We’ll never be able to tell parents they have to bring their own formula for the baby.”
-And the great grand-mommy of them all: “We’ll never be able to make our [blankety-blank, fill-in-the-blank] mothers breastfeed.”
+And the great grand-mommy of them all: “We’ll never be able to make our [fill in the blank] mothers breastfeed.”